 As a child, I used to love to take things apart to see how they were made.
 That is probably why I’m fascinated with patent art.
 Google has a great search engine where you can search for original patents.
-As it’s coming near to Christmas I thought it would be cool to curate a collection of patents related to Christmas inventions.
+As it’s coming near Christmas, I thought it would be cool to curate a collection of patents related to Christmas inventions.

 The Ornament Related Christmas Inventions Patents

-This Christmas invention relates to Christmas tree ornaments and more particularly to an improved cap structure.
+This Christmas invention relates to Christmas tree ornaments and, more particularly, to an improved cap structure.

 “The object of this invention is to provide an improved cap and suspension means for a bauble type ornament which will not become loosened by jarring of the tree, as is the case with prior devices.”